 Key participants in the development of UR-200:

-Launch chronology of UR-200 missile:
+Launch chronology for the UR-200 ICBM:

 (All launches from Baikonur's Site 90; the first six launches from the left pad, the last three from right pad)